 IPO prices are typically much higher than what a private investor would have paid to join the company at an earlier stage.
 It's also easier for investors to sell their stake in the company when shares are publicly traded through a major stock exchange.

 How an IPO Is Created

+The investment bank prepares the IPO by submitting registration information to the Securities and Exchange Commission (SEC).
+Information submitted includes details about the share offering, financial statements, and corporate management information.
 The SEC performs background checks on the registration to make sure all the correct information has been disclosed in the submission.

 IPOs Are Not Always a Success

 While an IPO can be financially advantageous for business owners, success is not guaranteed, and there may even be drawbacks for owners.
 First, you may not be able to get your money out as fast as you would like—investors may insist that all the money raised by the IPO be reinvested in the business, or that a portion of your shares is held in escrow for years.

 Second, your ownership position may be seriously whittled down by an IPO.
 You may even lose control of the company.
 To avoid this, owners who wish to retain control of a company after an IPO can do so by issuing separate classes of shares that carry different multiples of the voting weight.
 For example, a company could weight IPO (Class A) shares with just 1/10th of the voting rights of the original private (Class B) shares.
 This way, even though an owner may lose majority ownership of the company, they could still control majority voting power.